marijkaengel/analytics-apis/src/pages/2.0/endpoints/data-repair/job.md

 }
 ```

-## View existing jobs
+## View a job list

-You can also use this endpoint to retrieve all data repair jobs that were created for the given report suite.
+You can also use this endpoint to retrieve a list of data repair jobs that were created for the given report suite.

 `GET https://analytics.adobe.io/api/{ANALYTICS_GLOBAL_COMPANY_ID}/datarepair/v1/{REPORT_SUITE_ID}/job`